-COVID-19 has generated a dramatic impact on the fashion industry, with incredible consequences for the whole market.
+COVID-19 has generated a dramatic impact on digital marketing, the fashion industry, with incredible consequences for the whole market.

 Considering that 80% of the corporates risk having financial distress, according to BoF – McKinsey report, we had the pleasure of hosting Shiyi Xu, Business Development Director for Fashion & Luxury at HyLink Digital, to know more about the current situation in China.

 What we could learn about the resurgence of business after the pandemic?
 China was the first country to be heavily affected by the virus and it’s a market looked at with much interest from the rest of the world.

 Even before the COVID-19, China was the world’s largest e-commerce market.
 To share a few numbers, 71% of the Chinese population owns a smartphone and it has almost 3 times the number of internet users as the United States.
 The record for sales on a single day on Alibaba was on 2019 Singles’ Day with over 35B € generated in just 24h, an impressive value that is yet to be replicated around the world.

 The lockdown has accelerated the ongoing digitalization in China.
 Based on Hylink Digital Solutions research, various online activities have been growing since the COVID-19 outbreak such as:

 • E-commerce: Alibaba and Tencent-backed JD.com Inc. reported that online sales of grocery, fresh products, and consumer essentials grew manifold during the quarantine, driving up the country’s online retail sales of physical goods by 3% to 1.123 trillion yuan in the first two months of the year.
 That is equal to around 912B €, more than the whole EU combined.